• Skip to primary navigation

 This post will be helpful for people who are familiar with Java and would like to experiment with the deep learning field.

-Here is what we will do in the blog post:
+Here is what we will do in the post:

 MobileNet

 MobileNets are a family of mobile-first low-latency and low-power DNN models.
-In this blog, we use the MobileNetV2 model to transform the final Java application.
+In this post, we use the MobileNetV2 model to transform the final Java application.

 The MobileNetV2 architecture, based on MobileNetV1, was introduced in MobileNetV2: Inverted Residuals and Linear Bottlenecks in 2019.
 The idea of the network is its aptness to mobile devices and platforms with constrained resources.
 It was achieved with the reduction of the operations and memory consumption without impact on the model accuracy through the novel layer module called “inverted residual with linear bottleneck”.